rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ---
 ## Backing up rqlite
 rqlite supports hot backing up a node.
 You can retrieve a copy of the underlying SQLite database via the [rqlite shell](/docs/cli/), or by directly access the API.
 Retrieving a full copy of the SQLite database is the recommended way to backup a rqlite system.
-> Backing up rqlite involves making a brand new copy of the SQLite database on disk.
-Make sure you have enough free disk space or the backup operation will fail.

 To backup to a file using the rqlite shell issue the following command:
 ```